+\begin{proof} $G$ clearly does not contain any non-trivial image of a homomorphism $\mathbb{R}\to G,$ and we can deduce that the complexification is trivial, i.e. $G_{\mathbb{C},\lambda}=G.$ Moreover, as $G$ is a [SIN]-group, by \proposition~\ref{sin} the spectrum of $A(G,\omega)$ is the smallest possible, that is $G$. \end{proof}

-An important class of weights that have been studied in the literature are weights extended from closed abelian subgroups, see \cite[Proposition 3.25]{gllst} or weights extended from central weights on the dual of compact subgroups.
-The next statement shows that for all such weights we have the inclusion of the spectrum into the complexification.
-We first recall the construction of central weights on the dual of compact groups following \cite{gllst}, see also \cite{lst}.
+An important class of weights that has been studied in the literature are weights extended from closed abelian or compact subgroups, see \cite[Proposition 3.25]{gllst}.
+The next statements show that for all such weights we have the inclusion of the spectrum into the complexification.
+We first recall the construction of a so called central weight on the dual of a compact group following \cite{gllst}, see also \cite{lst}.